 Martin Collins avers that relationship with Almighty God, through the means of God's Holy Spirit, leads to mightily transformed lives, enabling us to walk in the light.
 When we slip because of sin, we have an advocate with Jesus Christ, who has been commis. . .

 After God forgives our sins, He still allows residual memories of these transgressions to remain in our memories, evidently to help us in overcoming.

 Ted Bowling, ruminating on God's purposeful act of forgetting, assures us that His active choosing not to remember sins is a sterling, Godly act of wisdom, one that we are commanded to emulate.
 God does not forget our sins because He cannot any longer reme. . .

-The episode in John 8 of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.
+The episode of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.

 Christ severely criticizes the church of Pergamos for its problems with the doctrine of Baalam and idolatry.
 Nevertheless, to those who overcome these sins, He will grant eternal life!

 John Ritenbaugh asserts that physically emancipating people from slavery does not automatically unshackle their hearts or minds or preparing them for productive responsibility in a free society.
 Likewise, our emancipation from sin does not automatically re. . .